padipiee/WindowsDebloater/README.md

 # Purpose
 Scripts to harden Windows 10.
-Assist to remove unnecessary Windows 10 apps, disable Telemetry, inactivate bloatware and disable spying default features.
+Assist to remove unnecessary Windows 10 apps, disable Telemetry, inactivate bloatware and disable unecessary or insecure default features.
 Attempts to improve security and privacy posture.

 # Usage
 Use scripts in MS cmd batch, powershell, python, ansible.

 # Sources / Others tools sources /Credits
 This is using various ideas from various initial sources.